BTrujillo816/coffee-scale/documentation/Project Template 2.md

   - Product cannot be sumberged in liquids
 - Set-in-stone Parameters
   - Must turn red when sensor is triggered
-  - Must reset back to green after a few seconds game is over
+  - LEDs must reset back to green after a few seconds to signify game is over
+  - Sound must be audible when product is being used

 ## Future
 - Open-source
 - DIY capable
-  - Order a kit and assemble it easily with/without a soldering iron
+  - PCB design can be downloaded/edited and ordered for individual use.

 ## Glossary
+- LEDs
+- Piezo Buzzer
-- LED pong
+- Pressure Sensor